 - Refine your business model to more closely reflect the niches with the highest potential

 - Start a pay-per-click (PPC/AdWords) campaign to get more inbound traffic data

-- Create spreadsheets that help you assign a dollar value to ranking for a keyword-based on-site performance
+- Create spreadsheets to help you assign a dollar value to ranking for a keyword-based on-site performance

-When you take the time to do phenomenal keyword research, you are much better prepared to create a content plan that can be used to deliver content to your audience consistently and effortlessly.
+When you take the time to learn how to conduct keyword research, you are much better prepared to create a content plan that can be used to deliver content to your audience consistently and effortlessly.